-The courageous last word of the man known as the Russian ‘Rambo’, who famously wiped out ISIS jihadis by calling in airstrike on his location have been revealed.
+The courageous last words of the man known as the Russian ‘Rambo’, who famously wiped out ISIS jihadis by calling in airstrike on his location have been revealed.

 The transcript of Alexander Prokhorenko’s final communications with Russian Special Forces have been released and reveal how the soldier found himself surrounded by ISIS ‘bastards’ and low on ammunition as he attempted to hold off gunfire, the Mirror reports.

 Prokhorenko was reportedly ordered to get to safety before the air strike, but explained to his commander that he couldn’t escape the area demanding they ‘conduct the airstrike now’.

 Heroic Russian officer, Alexander Prokhorenko, refused to be taken alive by ISIS https://t.co/v7GewA9br1